-You can upload RAW or CRAW images to image.canon for processing into JPEG or HEIF images.
+You can upload Max images to image canon for processing into JPEG or HEIF images.
 The RAW images remain the same as when captured, so you can adjust the processing conditions to create as many JPEGs or HEIFs as needed.

-Complimentary enrollment at image.canon must be completed in advance.
+- Complimentary enrollment at image.canon must be completed in advance.
 Note that cloud RAW image processing requires a paid subscription.
-For subscription details, visit the image.canon website.
-Images generated by this image processing are saved on image.canon servers.
+For subscription details, visit the image.canon website. - Images generated by this image processing are saved on image.canon servers.
 The processed images are not saved to the camera.
-0 Caution • Note that cloud RAW image processing requires a paid subscription.
-For subscription details, visit the image.canon website.
-Images generated by this image processing are saved on image.canon servers.